 Naturally, we have to start by loading the data into Orange and pre-processing it using the familiar workflow with the following widgets: Load Data, Genes, Create Class to sort the cells by sampling day and of course Single Cell Preprocess to normalise the data and select the 500 most variable genes.
 Alternatively, you can load the Human preimplantation embryos dataset using Single Cell Datasets widget.

 To show that the cells’ expression changes with time, we cluster the cells using the Louvain Clustering widget with resolution set to 1.7 and k-neighbours to 100. t-SNE distinctly depicts 7 clusters.
 E4 and E5 samples are slightly divided, which complies with the fact that Petropoulos et al. sampled those cells at two occasions 4-6 hours apart.

 Another way to confirm that time plays a crucial role in the cell segregation is by using the Principal Component Analysis (PCA) widget.

 Scatter Plot widget reveals that cells are clearly aligned in the accordance with the time of development (embryonic day) when dimensionally reduced, meaning that time is one of the prevalent factors for segregation.

-As the second input we need to select all the cells in a Data Table widget that contains normalised data.
-After that we cluster the cells using the similar settings as before (k-neighbours: 100, resolution: 1.6) to elicit 8 clusters (5 for each sampling day and three additional ones to separate E5, E5 and E7 to ICM and TE cells).
+As the second input we need to select all the cells in the Data Table widget that contains normalised data.
+After that we cluster the cells using the similar settings as before (k-neighbours: 100, resolution: 1.6) to elicit 8 clusters (5 for each sampling day and three additional ones to separate E5, E6 and E7 to ICM and TE cells).

 We could try running two Score Cells widgets consecutively; first scoring cells as TE (GATA2, GATA3), the second scoring cells as ICM (SOX2, PDGFRA).
 Additional benefit of this approach is that we will turn cell scores into two variables and consequently be able to display them on the scatter plot.